Herman Ball

-Herman Ball (May 9, 1910 – January 12, 1999) was a football player and coach who was a long-time assistant in the National Football League and served as head coach of the Washington Redskins from 1949 to 1951.
+Herman Ball (May 9, 1910 – January 12, 1999) was a football player and coach who was a long-time assistant in the National Football League (NFL) and served as head coach of the Washington Redskins from 1949 to 1951.

 A native of Elkins, West Virginia, Ball attended Davis & Elkins College for three years beginning in 1932, helping the 1933 squad finish the season as the highest scoring team in college football with 345 points.
 Following his graduation, his first coaching position came in his home state as head coach at Ridgeley High School.

 The following year, he moved south to begin a seven-year stint in Cumberland, Maryland, as head coach at Allegany High School.
 In his inaugural season at the helm, Allegany finished undefeated, the first of three spotless campaigns during his tenure, the others coming in 1940 and 1941.
-By the time he departed for the University of Maryland in 1943, he had compiled an impressive mark of 56-13-1.
+By the time he departed for the University of Maryland in 1943, he had compiled an impressive mark of 56–13–1.

 Ball became an assistant with the Terrapins' football team, and also helped coach the school's baseball and basketball teams.
 During his third and final year in that role, he worked under the legendary Bear Bryant.
 Ball also worked part-time as a scout for the Redskins during the 1945 season, then joined the team the following year when he was hired as line coach.

 On November 7, 1949, Redskins' first-year head coach John Whelchel was dismissed with the team sporting a 3-3-1 mark, with Ball being elevated to the position.
-In the team's final five games, Ball managed only one more win, then struggled the next year with a 3-9 mark, the worst record ever (at the time) for the franchise.
+In the team's final five games, Ball managed only one more win, then struggled the next year with a 3–9 mark, the worst record ever (at the time) for the franchise.
 Despite the miserable fortunes of the team, due in part to Ball's attempt at balancing the team's offensive attack with more of a running game, player loyalty and fan popularity helped Ball earn another year on the sidelines.